barotto/IBMulator/README.md

 single 512KiB bin file.
 In this case FC0000.BIN, if present, is ignored.

 Any other file present in the archive or directory is ignored.

-If you want to use a single BIN file, this can be 256KiB (US version) or 512KiB (international versions) in size.

 ### HDD image